reyreaud-l/threadpool/README.md

 ## Github Releases

-You can get the latest pre-compiled releases for Linux x86\_64 and Mac OSX from the github release page.
+You can get the latest releases for Linux x86\_64 and Mac OSX from the github release page.

 The latest release can be found [here](https://github.com/reyreaud-l/threadpool/releases/latest).